hmlongco/Resolver/Documentation/CyclicDependencies.md

 It's a problem.
 For one thing, you can't create an object A that depends on B that depends on C that depends on A strictly via  object initializers.
 It's impossible.
 Class A needs a B be to be constructed, which needs a C, which needs an A... but our orignal A hasn't even been constructed yet becuase it's still waiting on its parameters.
 In short, we have a classic cyclic dependency.

-If you've read about [scopes](Scopes.md), you might think that the default  `graph` scope could be the solution to our problem...
-But the graph isn't magic, and it suffers from the same fundamental issue: any object in the graph can be reused and referenced... but in order for an object to be in the graph it has to be instantiated... but it can't be instantiated, because it has a dependency.
+If you've read about [scopes](Scopes.md), you might think that the default  `graph` scope could be the solution to our problem.
+But the graph isn't magic, and it suffers from the same fundamental issue: any object in the graph can be reused and referenced... but in order for an object to be in the graph it has to be instantiated... but the objects above can't be instantiated, because they have dependencies...

 It's a classic "chicken and the egg" situation.